Tascurator/tascurator-frontend/README.md

 ### For landlords:

-- **Task Management**: Create and assign tasks to tenants with ease.
+- **Task Management**: Create and assign tasks that have detailed instructions, ensuring tenants understand their responsibilities.
 - **Task Instructions**: Write detailed instructions or guidelines for each task using Markdown, which tenants can view on their screen.
 This eliminates the need for landlords to individually explain tasks to tenants.
 - **Tenant Management**: Invite tenants to join the share house and manage their participation via their emails.
 - **Progress Tracking**: Monitor the status of each task and tenant at a glance.
 Landlords with multiple share houses can view the progress of each house through a centralized dashboard.